reflectoring/reflectoring.github.io/_posts/2021-08-04-zero-downtime-deployments.md

 Before we even start with changing code or the database schema, we'll want to decouple the execution of database changes from the deployment of a Spring Boot app.

 By default, Flyway executes database migration on application startup.
-This is very convenient, but gives us little control.
+This is very convenient but gives us little control.
 What if the database change is incompatible with the old code?
 During the rolling deployment, there may be nodes with the old codes still using the database!

 We want full control over when we execute our database schema changes!
 With a little tweak to our Spring Boot application, we can achieve this.